Jonasitoelprogramador/Milestone3/README.md

 HTML5 was used in order to provide the text content the structure of the site.
 CSS3 was used to add styling.
-Javascript (ECMAScript 2018) was used in order to add interactivity and to manipulate the API functionailty and output.
+Javascript (ECMAScript 2018) was used in order to add interactivity and to create the interactive forms for the Edit Recipe and the Add Recipe pages.
+Jinja template language was used in order to inject the content from the database into the HTML templates so that it could be displayed to the user.
+Python programming language was used in order to be able to run the Flask framework.

 ### Frameworks, Libraries and Programs